Earlier this month we released an article featuring all of the AI risk quotes from Elon Musk, and the article was well received.

 Clearly, Gates’ own assessment of the issue is more severe than in his ABC interview in 2013.
 We all have ideas and opinions that evolve – that’s not blameworthy – but it’s interesting to see that Bill’s own shift has been towards more concern about AI, not less.

-Frankly, I hope we’ll have more good examples of Gates quotes about artificial intelligence in the coming 12 months.
+Frankly, I hope we’ll have more good examples of Gates quotes about artificial intelligence in the coming year or two.
 His opinions seem to be getting stronger on the subject, but there haven’t been any in-depth dialogues on the subject.